 Millennials are shaking up health care — here’s how it could affect you.

-It’s no secret: Millennials officially make up half of the workforce in 2020, and this number will only grow year over year.
+It’s no secret: Millennials officially make up 75 percent of the workforce by 2025, and this number will only grow year over year.

 According to the Health of America Report External Site, only 68 percent of millennials have a primary care physician (PCP) compared to 91 percent of Generation X. PCPs play a key role in preventive care, which means millennials may be missing out on those annual check-ins.